AEW Continental Classic

 The Continental Classic (C2) is an annual professional wrestling round-robin tournament hosted by the American promotion All Elite Wrestling (AEW).
 The tournament is held at the end of the calendar year, beginning after November's Full Gear pay-per-view (PPV) event and culminating at the Worlds End PPV in late December.
-The 2024 Continental Classic winner was Kazuchika Okada.
+The prize of the tournament is the AEW Continental Championship.
+The most recent 2025 tournament was won by Jon Moxley.

 Tournament matches are held under "Continental Rules", in which matches have a 20-minute time limit, no one is allowed at ringside, and outside interference is strictly prohibited.
-The prize of the tournament is the AEW Continental Championship; the incumbent champion at the beginning of each tournament is automatically entered and defends the title throughout the tournament.
+The incumbent Continental Champion at the beginning of each tournament is automatically entered and defends the title throughout the tournament.

 History

 On November 11, 2023, the American professional wrestling promotion All Elite Wrestling (AEW) announced a tournament called the Continental Classic (C2).
 AEW president Tony Khan and AEW wrestler Bryan Danielson announced that the tournament would begin on the November 22, 2023, episode of Dynamite, lasting six weeks over AEW's television shows and concluding at the Worlds End pay-per-view (PPV) event on December 30; Danielson was also announced as its first participant.
+It was also announced that the winner would become the inaugural AEW Continental Champion, and that the incumbent champion would automatically be entered into subsequent tournaments.

-The 2023 tournament was won by then-ROH World Champion and NJPW Strong Openweight Champion Eddie Kingston, who defeated Jon Moxley in the final; as he held three championships, he was declared by AEW to be the first American Triple Crown Champion, with the combined championship known as the Continental Crown.
+The 2023 tournament was won by reigning ROH World Champion and NJPW Strong Openweight Champion Eddie Kingston, who defeated Jon Moxley in the final.
+For holding the three championships, he was declared by AEW to be the first American Triple Crown Champion, also referred to as the Continental Crown.
+After losing the Continental Championship to Kazuchika Okada in March 2024, the Triple Crown was disbanded.

-At All In: Texas on July 12, 2025, the Continental Championship was unified with the AEW International Championship to form AEW Unified Championship.
-Despite this, the Continental Championship has kept its own lineage, and the Continental Classic is confirmed to continue.
+In July 2025 at All In: Texas, reigning Continental Champion Kazuchika Okada defeated Kenny Omega in a Winner Takes All Championship unification match to also win the AEW International Championship, with both titles held and defended together as the AEW Unified Championship; since Okada won as the Continental Champion, the Unified Championship adopted the rules of the Continental Championship.
+Okada only placed the Continental Championship on the line for the 2025 tournament; after his loss in the tournament final at Worlds End to Jon Moxley, Okada was also forced to relinquish the Unified Championship.